Louis Cheskin: Early career

-By the 1950s, Cheskin had already implemented the concept that brands, messages, and offerings could be coordinated and delivered through multiple contexts and media.
+In the 1930s, Louis Cheskin founded the Color Research Institute of America in Chicago, renamed Louis Cheskin Associates.
+(Note: Renamed 'Cheskin Research' after his death.)
+He was one of the first marketers to use customer-centric methods and to value direct customer input above marketers' expectations or guesses about customers' needs.
+By the 1950s, Cheskin had implemented the concept that brands, messages, and offerings could be coordinated and delivered through multiple contexts and media.
 He relied on scientific testing procedures and detailed standards, including colour guides.
 One such standard was first to understand, then explain what companies had to offer in a way that customers understood.